Sharing the Load: Considering Fairness in De-energization Scheduling to Mitigate Wildfire Ignition Risk using Rolling Optimization: Consideration of Fairness

-Since we have restricted the total amount of risk the network is allowed to pose, our objective is now to simultaneously minimize overall load shedding as well as minimize the fairness metric $F_j(\cdot)$.
+Since we have restricted the total amount of risk the network can pose, our objective is now to simultaneously minimize overall load shedding and the fairness function $F_j(\cdot)$.
 However, these are often competing objectives.
 For example, a completely ``fair'' outcome could be that all buses have none of their demand met, i.e., all load in the network is shed.
 Obviously, this is not a desirable result.
 Another completely ``fair'' outcome is that all buses have all their demands met fully, but given that we require a certain reduction in wildfire risk via line de-energization, it is likely that load shedding will sometimes be necessary.

 Let $\beta \in [0,1]$ be a parameter that quantifies the operator's priority between minimizing total load shed and minimizing the fairness function, with large values of $\beta$ prioritizing total load shed and small values of $\beta$ prioritizing fairness.
 Let $C_j^{\text{fair}}(\cdot)$ be the objective function that mathematically formulates this tradeoff for the $j^{th}$ day in the wildfire period: